 One of the problems with wearing a mask - aside from sore ears from the loops - is that it makes unlocking your iPhone difficult if you rely on Face ID.
 This is a problem for all iPhone users from iPhone X onwards, as the newer generations rely on facial recognition instead of fingerprint recognition (not that fingerprint recognition is easy if you are wearing gloves).

-An iOS update coming soon to iPhones will soon mean that you will be able to swipe upwards on the iPhone to dismiss the requirement for Face ID and instead unlock using your passcode.
+An iOS update (iOS 13.5) arrived earlier in the year that meant that users are now able to swipe upwards on the iPhone to dismiss the requirement for Face ID and instead unlock using the passcode.
 But while we await that update - and for those who don't want to have to enter their passcode every time - how can you set your iPhone to unlock via Face ID if you have a mask on?

 How to set iPhone to unlock with a mask on